 “…the lakes and wetlands are frequented by waterbirds and shorebirds of all sorts and are often dotted with the domes of muskrat houses.
 Most of these bodies of water are manifestations of a groundwater reservoir that contributes to a sense of well-being in what would otherwise be an environment much more hostile to life of all kinds.”

 --An Atlas of the Sandhills

-Humans have installed windmill and tank ponds for use by domesticated livestock.
-Wetlands may result from spillage and overflow, which create habitat for many different types of plants and animals.
+Humans have installed windmills and tanks for use by domesticated livestock.
+Wetlands may result from spillage and overflow, creating habitats for many plants and animals.
 Snails, insects, and tiger salamanders live in tanks and livestock ponds.
 Birds can transport eggs of these species on their feet and create new biological communities in isolated areas.
 Damselflies, dragonflies, and aquatic beetles benefit from these unique Sandhills ecosystems, which are directly fed by the fresh groundwater found under the dunes.